Activities And Events

 Gender sensitisation

-Gender sensitization workshops are vital forums for raising awareness and promoting understanding of gender-related issues.
+As a part of the induction program, SCEW also delivers Gender sensitization workshops.
 Through discussions and activities, these workshops challenge stereotypes and foster empathy, creating environments that prioritize gender equality.
 Participants gain insights into unconscious biases, diverse gender identities, and the impact of societal expectations.
-By providing a safe space for dialogue and education, these workshops contribute to building more inclusive communities and workplaces where individuals are treated with dignity and respect, regardless of gender.
+SCEW creates a platform by providing a safe space for dialogue and education as these workshops contribute to building more inclusive communities and workplaces where individuals are treated with dignity and respect, regardless of gender.

 Building resilience

-Resilience building workshops empower individuals with skills to overcome challenges and bounce back from adversity.
-Through interactive sessions, participants learn strategies for stress management, problem-solving, and cultivating a positive mindset.
+Resilience-building workshops empower individuals with skills to overcome challenges and bounce back from adversity.
+SCEW through its interactive sessions, deliver strategies for stress management, problem-solving, and cultivating a positive mindset.
 These workshops provide practical tools to adapt and thrive in the face of difficulties, promoting resilience in various aspects of life.

 PTSD Awareness day